radius-project/design-notes/architecture/2023-06-arch-vnext.md

 ![Radius sidecar](2023-06-arch-vnext/sidecar.png)

-* **UCP** : UCP is not only gateway but also control plane and proxies for multiple cloud providers, so it will need to proxess the incoming request directly.
+* **UCP** : UCP is not only gateway but also control plane and proxies for multiple cloud providers, so it will need to process the incoming request directly.
 It may use a few functionalities such as data store / queue access like DE.
 * **DE** : Since we decide to leverage ARM deployment engine service as much as